vanthonguyen/Picasso/README.md

 ```

 2. Data Preparation
-- We provide files in the <io> folder to process raw meshes to tfrecord format for Tensorflow usage:
+- We provide files in the `io' folder to process raw meshes to tfrecord format for Tensorflow usage.
+The raw meshes for HUMAN Body segmentation, ShapeNetCore, and S3DIS datasets can be downloaded from [this link](https://drive.google.com/drive/folders/1wyOpd5YnE9nUKe2m6oWQz9DgOLXCKwTg).
 ```
 $ cd io
 $ python make_tfrecord_shapenetcore.py